-Hosted VoIP, on the other hand; saves you from the cost of buying your own hardware and expensive maintenance fees.
-All you have to pay for is a fixed monthly subscription fee (more on this later).
-However, you will have to rely on a third-party provider to secure and ensure the quality of your phone system; which means finding the right provider is critical.
+Hosted VoIP, on the other hand, saves you from the cost of buying your own hardware and expensive maintenance fees.
+You have to pay a fixed monthly subscription fee (more on this later).
+However, you will have to rely on a third-party provider to secure and ensure the quality of your phone system, which means finding the right provider is critical.

 Can you trust your provider?

 Unfortunately, the practice of surprising customers with hidden fees and ‘gotcha’ clauses is all too common in the telecom industry.
 That’s why you must have a rigorous vetting procedure for providers and take the time to read the fine print.

 For instance, some VoIP providers may offer “unlimited calling” in their package; but this may apply only to local calls, not long-distance ones.
 Other providers might even charge extra when additional participants join conference calls, so make sure to clarify upfront about how much they’ll charge you.

 When choosing a provider, you’ll also want to check their website for case studies, credentials, and customer testimonials.
 These will give you an idea of their customer service, success rates, and VoIP and industry expertise.

 When searching for a VoIP phone system, it’s important to get unbiased third-party opinions and reviews.
 Websites like PCMag and online forums like Spiceworks are great places to find information written by IT experts with a good mixture of pros and cons about each solution they review.